alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 Specifying the name of the specific network.

 ***NOTICE:*** If you want to test the smart contracts on [Remix IDE](https://remix.ethereum.org/) it is mandatory to enable the optimiser under advanced settings!

-## Development Plan

-The project is constantly evolving and involves the following steps:

-- :ballot_box_with_check: Optimising operations for verifying an ECDSA-based digital signature on smart contracts

-- :ballot_box_with_check: Design and development of interface smart contracts *SourceSmartContract* and *TargetSmartContract*

-- :ballot_box_with_check: Procedures for generating and verifying a simple ECDSA threshold for off-chain processes

-- :arrows_counterclockwise: Introduction of multi threading processes for the generation of a threshold signature based on ECDSA

-- :white_square_button: Procedures for generating and verifying the threshold signature scheme proposed by the authors of [bc_ectss](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909)

-- :white_square_button: Introduction of multi threading processes for the generation of a [bc_ectss](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909) threshold signature based on ECDSA

-- :white_square_button: Connect multithreaded processes to their respective smart contacts of interconnected blockchains

 ## Disclaimer
 THIS SOFTWARE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.